fredkorts/afterpay-select/README.md

 ## Configuration Options

-- subtitle (string) - This option allows you to modify the text on the card which is "€/Month" by default.
+- subtitle (string) - Modify the text on the card, which defaults to "€/Month".
 - primaryColor (string) - Change the color of the default options and the subtitle text.
-- secondaryColor (string) - Change the color of the arrows and the currently selected valu.
+- secondaryColor (string) - Change the color of the arrows and the currently selected value.
-- backgroundColor (string) - As the name suggests you can change the color of the background, currently it's set to white (#fff) by default.
+- backgroundColor (string) - Change the background color, which is white (#fff) by default.
-- keyboardEnabled (boolean) - You can disable or enable the keyboard with this option.
-Simply adding this to the component without any values counts as true.
+- keyboardEnabled (boolean) - Disable or enable keyboard support.
+Adding this option without a value defaults to true.